jro31/jethro-codes/_articles/my-story.md

 If I'd followed the typical career path of a business graduate, I'd have found myself a low-level management job in some office on graduating, and spent the next forty years of my life saving a pension and paying-off a mortgage and having 2.4 children and...
 I just couldn't face it.

 Nothing in life scares me more than regret.
 Even back then, I always imagined that one day, I was going to find myself, lying on my death bed, looking back over my life, too late to change anything or do anything new.
-And in that moment, I didn't want to find myself looking back with regret.
+And in that moment, I don't want to find myself looking back with regret.

 And if I'd followed the path laid-out for me here; the path of a business graduate, to spend his life working in an office, there's no way I wouldn't look back with regret.